cityindex-attic/wordpress-development-flow/README.md

 > * The `vagrant up` config process is idempotent.
 If you see any errors, just restart the process by running `vagrant halt && vagrant up`
 > * The first time you run this, it will download a 350MB VM image.
 You might want to get a :coffee:

-1.  `vagrant ssh` -> You're now in a sandbox environment on the VM which simulates the Stackato deployment environment
+1.  `vagrant ssh` -> You're now in a sandbox environment on the VM which simulates the Stackato deployment environment.
+From inside your vagrant ssh terminal you can:
     1.  `grunt run` -> This will compile your app and launch a dev server that you can access at [http://localhost:4567](http://localhost:4567) on your Dev machine
     1. TODO Any changes you make on your dev machine will be automatically copied to your vagrant VM.
 Currenty you must run `rsync -a --exclude='.git*' --exclude='.vagrant' --exclude='.DS_Store' /vagrant/ /home/vagrant/` from your vagrant ssh terminal after each file change

 ## Concepts involved